igsl-group/JiraCloudWorkflowMigration/Readme.md

 ## Usage
 1. Before you run this tool, production must contain the same objects (e.g. status, screens, fields) as sandbox.
 This tool only clones workflows, not their dependent objects.
+1. Prepare text file Workflow.txt.
+Put one workflow name on each line.
+This file is used to control which workflows will be processed.
 1. Export objects from sandbox: `java -jar JiraCloudWorkflowMigration-[version].jar -es`
     1. This creates a new folder with current timestamp.
 Rename it to `SANDBOX`.
     1. The folder contains: